WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 Ordering through the Website

-3.1 In order to place an order via the Website, the Customer must follow the onscreen prompts provided.
-Each order made via the Website is an offer by the Customer to buy the Services, Subscriptions or Deliverables specified in the order, subject to these Conditions.
+3.3 In order to place an Order via the Website, the Customer must follow the onscreen prompts provided.
+Each Order made via the Website is an offer by the Customer to buy the Services, Subscriptions or Deliverables specified in the order, subject to these Conditions.

-3.2 The Supplier’s order process set out on the Website allows the Customer to check and amend any errors before submitting its order to the Supplier.
-The Customer is responsible for ensuring that its order is complete and accurate.
+3.4 The Supplier’s Order process set out on the Website allows the Customer to check and amend any errors before submitting its order to the Supplier.
+The Customer is responsible for ensuring that its Order is complete and accurate.

-3.3 After the Customer has placed its order on the Website, it will receive an email from the Supplier acknowledging that the Supplier has received it, although this does not signify the Supplier’s acceptance of the Customer’s order.
-The Supplier’s acceptance of the Customer’s order made via the Website will take place as described in clause 3.4.
+3.5 After the Customer has placed its Order on the Website, it will receive an email from the Supplier acknowledging that the Supplier has received it, although this does not signify the Supplier’s acceptance of the Customer’s order.
+The Supplier’s acceptance of the Customer’s Order made via the Website will take place as described in clause 3.6.

-3.4 The Supplier’s acceptance of the Customer’s order made via the Website takes place when the Supplier send an email to the Customer confirming its acceptance of the Customer’s order (Order Confirmation), at which point and on which date the Contract between the Customer and the Supplier will come into existence.
-The Contract will relate only to those Services confirmed in the Order Confirmation.
+3.6 The Supplier’s acceptance of the Customer’s Order made via the Website takes place on the Supplier sending its Order Confirmation by email to the Customer, at which point and on which date the Contract between the Customer and the Supplier will come into existence.
+The Contract will relate only to those Services confirmed in the Order Confirmation issued by the Supplier.

-3.5 If the Supplier is unable to supply the Customer with the Services it has offered to purchase for any reason, the Supplier will inform the Customer of this by email and the Supplier will not process the Customer’s order.
-If the Customer has already paid for the Services it has offered to purchase, the Supplier will refund to the Customer the full amount paid.
+3.7 If the Supplier is unable to supply the Customer with the Services it has offered to purchase for any reason, the Supplier will inform the Customer of this by email as soon as is reasonably practicable and the Supplier will not process the Customer’s Order in respect of the Services that it cannot supply.
+If the Customer has already paid for the Services it has offered to purchase and which the Supplier cannot provide, the Supplier will refund to the Customer the full amount paid.

 Orders made using the Order Form

-3.7 The Order Form shall only be deemed to be accepted when the Supplier issues written acceptance of the Order at which point and on which date the Contract shall come into existence.
+3.9 The Customer’s Order submitted to the Supplier in accordance with clause 3.8 shall only be deemed to be accepted when the Supplier issues its Order Confirmation to the Customer in respect of the applicable Order via email, at which point and on which date a Contract shall come into existence.

-3.10 Any quotation given by the Supplier shall not constitute an offer, and is only valid for a period of 10 Business Days from its date of issue.
+3.12 Any quotation given by the Supplier shall not constitute an offer to provide the Services or any of them to the Customer, and is only valid for a period of 10 Business Days from its date of issue.

 4. SUPPLY OF SERVICES